 Staff interactions with service users were observed to be cheerful, compassionate, caring and timely, with staff providing clear information, using appropriate language, demonstrating active listening skills, checking understanding and service users' expectations.
-The inspector observed on numerous occasions, staff offering service users' choice regarding the activity they wished to do or where they wished to go.
-Staff took time to find out what services users wanted when it was not always apparent.
-Staff were noted to be busy attending to the needs of service users and they took time to listen and reassure services users as needed.
+The inspector observed on numerous occasions, staff offering service users choice regarding the activity they wished to do or where they wished to go.
+Staff were noted to be busy attending to the needs of service users and they took time to listen and reassure them as needed.
 It was apparent that service users were familiar with staff as they appeared relaxed and comfortable in their surroundings and interactions.
 There was genuine warmth in the engagement by staff with service users and staff spoken with were knowledgeable regarding service users likes, dislikes and individual preferences.

 Staff were aware of what was important for each service user and their specific interests and organised meaningful activities to support this.
 Discussions with staff regarding the activities they were delivering confirmed the activities were tailored to meet the needs of the service users, as well as promoting their strengths and providing choice.
 Service users were enabled and supported by staff to engage and participate in meaningful activities.
-They discussed the range of activities they could take part in such as numeracy and literacy through sport, drama, woodwork, snooker, arts and crafts and outings.
+They discussed the range of activities they could take part in such as quizzes, games, moving to music, arts and crafts and outings.